Union County, Arkansas Records

 A Map of Union County, Arkansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Union County, Arkansas Courthouse Records

 Union County, AR Courthouse

 The Union County Courthouse is located in El Dorado, Arkansas.
 All records except tax books are complete from 1828.
 The government that came into power at the last named date destroyed the taxbooks.
 Records are in excellent state of preservation and are kept in fire-proof vaults at the courthouse.
 Learn More About State of Arkansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Union county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.